marikgoran/hello-aws/README.txt

 Description:
   The script is driven by make, in order to provide consistent user/ops experience.
 It seems that terraform in the current version does not support creating keys for AWS, so some interaction to awscli would have been required anyways.

 The instance config is done with ansible, by reusing the code in the master branch.
-Migrating this part of the code to the chef provisoner would probably make more sense.
+Migrating this part to the chef provisoner would probably make more sense down the road.

 Usage:
   git clone git@github.com:marikgoran/hello-aws.git
   cd hello-aws
   git checkout terraform
   # create a file called terraform.tfvars - this file is excluded from the repo in .gitignore.
-  # the file should have the credentials in format:
+  # the file should have the AWS credentials in a format:
   # access_key = "abc"
   # secret_key = "xyz"
   make (this will print the help page )